stringandstickytape/MaxsAiStudio/README.md

 - Click the "Start Recording" button to begin audio recording.
 - Speak your message.
-- Click "Stop Recording" to end the recording and automatically transcribe it to text using Whisper.
+- Click "Stop Recording" to end the recording and automatically transcribe it to text "live" using Whisper.
 - The transcribed text will be added to the input area.
 - A low-pass filter is applied to the audio for improved quality.
+- This is expperimental and can only work if WhisperX is installed already

 ### 7. Image and Text File Input